 Complaint Procedures for Students Living Outside South Dakota in SARA Member States

-The complaint procedures for SD-SARA can be found in Section 7 of SDBOR SARA Policy 1:29.
+The complaint procedures for SD-SARA can be found in Section C.3 of SDBOR SARA Policy 1:29.
 Complaints must first be processed through USD's procedures for resolution of complaints under Concerns and Complaints.
-The SD-SARA administrator will verify that all complaints have been received and processed by the institution, and will not consider complaints that have not gone through the institutional complaint process.
-Complainants who processed their complaints through institutional complaint procedures but remain dissatisfied with the outcome of the institutional process may request that the SD-SARA administrator review the institutional resolution of the complaint.
+The State Portal Entity Contact will verify that all complaints have been received and processed by the institution, and will not consider complaints that have not gone through the institutional complaint process.
+Complainants who processed their complaints through institutional complaint procedures but remain dissatisfied with the outcome of the institutional process may request that the State Portal Entity Contact review the institutional resolution of the complaint.

 - The basis for believing that the institutional action is inconsistent with the accreditation or SARA requirements,

 - The harm caused to the complainant by virtue of the inconsistency, and

 - The corrective action that the complainant seeks.

 - If the complainant alleges that institutional documents were misleading, the request should contain the portions of the catalog, letters or email exchanged between the complainant and the institution, and should identify with specificity statements that the complainant found to be misleading and what the complainant understood the statements to mean.

 Contact Information For Students Residing In States Other Than South Dakota Who Have Complaints Relating Specifically To Distance Learning Or Correspondence Education